NoctEdge/Historical-Price-Analysis/README.md

  - A line chart is generated using ```matplotlib``` to visualize the closing prices and moving averages.
  - A candlestick chart is generated using ```mplfinance``` to visualize the historical price data.

+**To use this code, replace the ```api_url``` variable with the actual API endpoint to fetch historical price data for your desired cryptocurrency.
+Additionally, customize the data manipulation and analysis steps in the ```analyze_price_data``` method based on your specific requirements.